The North Woburn Voice

-The attorney hired by the City of Woburn has informed me that both the City of Woburn and Woburn 38 Development have agreed to submit a brief requesting further clarification by MA Housing Appeals Committee (HAC).
-This will likely be filed by the end of July with a ruling possibly by the end of August at the earliest.
-A hearing will take place sometime this winter with a probable decision from HAC next year.
-I will continue to keep residents informed as I receive additional information.
+Attorney Dan Hill hired by the City of Woburn has informed me that both the City of Woburn and Woburn 38 Development have agreed to submit a brief requesting further clarification by MA Housing Appeals Committee (HAC).
+This will likely be filed by the end of July 2014 with a ruling possibly by the end of August at the earliest.

 I held a Neighborhood Meeting to discuss and update residents.
 A great turnout of over 70 residents in attendance including Aldermen: Rosa Ditucci, Dick Gately and Rich Haggerty in support of North Woburn.
-I want to extend sincere thanks to North Woburn resident John Flaherty for his generosity of funding a Lawyer to represent the residents.
+I want to extend sincere thanks to North Woburn resident John Flaherty for his generosity of offering to fund a Lawyer to represent the residents.

 Residents, together we have made a difference.
 I have forwarded to Mayor Galvin, Senator Donnelly and State Representatives Dwyer and Kaufman the online petition of over 250 residents from Woburn and surrounding communities who had the courage to sign their names, addresses and comments to a petition request for a strategy to protect the health, safety, and welfare of residents from the potential abuse of blasting, noise, removal of approximately 418,000 cy of materials with 120 truck trips per day in a residential neighborhood.
 The over 250 online signatures do not include the many petition letters that were mailed and continue to be mailed.